LidkeLab/matlab-instrument-control/README.md

 ### Functional test (funcTest) method
-Each instrument component class in MIC comes equipped with a static method unit test.
-The `funcTest` function cycles through a series of pre-defined tests, uniquely selected for the corresponding instrument component, outputting success status.
+Each instrument component class in MIC comes equipped with a static method functional test.
+The `funcTest` cycles through a series of pre-defined tests, uniquely selected for the corresponding instrument component, outputting success status.
 Common steps in the functional test method are creating the object, turning the instrument On/Off, change/modify state of the instrument, output exportState and deleting the object.

 **It is important to know the input arguments needed for calling the class on a particular instrument component before calling the funcTest.** This information can be obtained by performing a `doc` function on the corresponding MIC class.

 Example:
 ```
-Success=TCubeLaserDiode.funcTest('64864827','Power',10,100,1)
+TCubeLaserDiode = mic.lightsource.TCubeLaserDiode(...)
+Success = TCubeLaserDiode.funcTest('64864827', 'Power', 10, 100, 1)
 ```

 ### Graphical user interface
-Instument component classes in MIC also come equipped with graphical user interfaces (gui).
+Instrument component classes in MIC also come equipped with graphical user interfaces (gui).
 Classes inheriting from the same instrument abstract class share a common gui, located in the abstract class folder.
 For all other instrument components, the corresponding gui scripts are stored in the local folder.

 Example:
 ```